mcfongtw/MkConfig/README.md

 Overview
 ========
-MkConfig is a python based, general-purposed configuration generator.
+MkConfig is a python based , general-purposed configuration generator.
 All of the implementation should follow PEP-8 standard.
 This project is also evaluated with pyLint.